elcorto/psweep/README.md

   extend the study
 * append new rows to the database when extending the study
 * simulate a parameter scan
+* `git` support to track progress of your work and recover from mistakes
-* **experimental**: support for managing batch runs, e.g. on remote HPC systems, including basic `git` workflow support
+* **experimental**: support for managing batch runs, e.g. on remote HPC systems, including `git` support

 Otherwise, the main goal is to not constrain your flexibility by building a complicated framework -- we provide only very basic building